-The decision tree shown in Figure 7 focuses on temporal variables such as the day of week and the light level with the added restriction of only including the 15-min periods when LOS A, B, or C (as determined from the tube data) is present.
-This analysis may help with the question on which conditions could be used to approximate the speed during uncongested conditions.
-The analysis found the smallest difference between the crowdsourced speed and tube speed is during Saturday and Sunday.
+The decision tree shown in Figure 7 focuses on temporal variables, such as the day of week and the light level, with the added restriction of only including the 15-min periods when conditions were at LOS A, B, or C (as determined from the tube data).
+This analysis addressed the question of which conditions could be used to approximate the speed during uncongested conditions.
+The analysis found the smallest difference between the crowdsourced speed and tube speed to be on Saturday and Sunday.

 Figure 7.
-Decision tree for speed difference using temporal variables when only considering those 15-min periods when LOS A, B, or C is present.
+Decision tree for speed difference using temporal variables when only considering those 15-min periods when conditions are LOS A, B, or C.